English

 Program Requirements

-• Two courses in earlier literary periods dealing with two different national literatures (British Literature prior to 1800, American Literature prior to 1900, or other designated courses)
+• Two courses in earlier literary periods (British literature prior to 1800, American literature prior to 1900, World Literature prior to 1800).

-• Two courses in later literary periods dealing with two different national literatures (British Literature after 1800, American Literature after 1900, or other designated courses)
+• Two courses in later literary periods (British literature after 1800, American literature after 1900, World Literature prior to 1800).

 • A paper that is a substantial development and revision of a seminar paper, or another research-based project to be determined by the student in consultation with a faculty member and approved by the Graduate Committee.